1. CloverDX Designer tutorial

 Assigning metadata to the edges

-If you have metadata assigned to the edge from previous step, you do not have to assign it once more.
+If you have metadata assigned to the edge from the previous step, you do not have to assign it again.

 If you have any edge without metadata and you would like to assign the metadata to the edge, right-click the edge and select the Select Metadata item from the context menu.